Before we dive into confidence affirmations, let me ask you a question…

 “Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen. – Ephesians 4:29 NIV”

-That’s perfect wisdom to guide how we talk to ourselves.
+That’s perfect wisdom to guide how we talk to ourselves, not just how we talk to others.

 Add Confidence Affirmations to your Daily Routine